nickrogerson124/Programming-Basics/Part-3_ConditionStatements/Micro:bit/Resources/README.md

 We have created three different ouputs from three different inputs: if no button is pressed standing person, if the A button is pressed hands up in the air and if the B button is pressed hadns on their side.
 <br>

-- [ ] Lets try expand the switch statement block by adding another **else if** block within the switch statement, and dragging the **button A+B is pressed** to the connected with a new **show led** block.
+- [ ] Lets try expand the condition statement block by adding another **else if** block within the condition statement, and dragging the **button A+B is pressed** to the connected with a new **show led** block.
 Lets test this out and what do we notice when you hold both the A+B button?
 <p align="center">
     <img src="../Assets/microbit-if-multipleinputs.png" width="35%" height="35%" />
 </p>

 Did you notice only the output for the A button is presented when both A+B buttons are pressed, can you try and guess why?

-Think of the switch statement as a waterfall falling from top to bottom, if an input meets the condition it will run the output from that block.
+Think of the condition statement as a waterfall falling from top to bottom, if an input meets the condition it will run the output from that block.
 In this case even though both **A+B buttons** are pressed, it will stop on the frist condition as the computer understands that the **A button** is pressed, even though the **B button** is aslo.
 How do we try and resolve this?
 <br>

-- [ ] Drag the **button A+B is pressed** block with the ouput block and set it as the first condition of the switch statement.
+- [ ] Drag the **button A+B is pressed** block with the ouput block and set it as the first condition of the condition statement.
 Retest your new code and what is the result?
 <p align="center">
     <img src="../Assets/microbit-if-multipleinputs-correct.png" width="35%" height="35%" />
 </p>